ksonod/controlling_devices/README.md

 # controlling_devices
 The automation of device control and data aquisition is strongly desired to efficiently conduct scientific and industrial research.
 Here, I have built some GUI tools, codes, and softwares for achieving the automated research.
-Most tools allow you to control optical devices, such as a motorized linear stage, optical shutter, and fine motor, and get images from different types of cameras.
+They allow you to control optical devices, such as a motorized linear stage, optical shutter, and fine motor, and to get images from different types of cameras.

 controlling devices